- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30027_self_designed_major.rev.1451946126.png)"/>

 - No more than 16 transfer credits can be counted toward Lake Forest College degree requirements.

-- 12 of the last 16 credits must be Lake Forest College credits, and the final four credits must be from Lake Forest.**
+- 12 of the last 16 credits must be Lake Forest College credits, and four of the last five credits must be Lake Forest College credits.**

 - 15-16 semester hours must be successfully completed to earn the equivalent of one Lake Forest semester (4 Lake Forest course credits).
-For other credit systems, students can consult with Ashley Sinclair, Director of Off-Campus Programs, or BJ White, Registrar.
+For other credit systems, students can consult with Ashley Sinclair or the Office of the Registrar.

 - The policy permitting students on the Dean’s List to take a fifth course without additional charge is not applicable for off-campus study.
-Please consult the Student Handbook and the Director of Off-Campus Programs for further details.
+Please consult the Student Handbook and Ashley Sinclair for further details.

 Any variance to the above requires approval of the Academic Appeals Board.

-**Students interested in studying off-campus during their final (8th) semester should consult with the Director of Off-Campus Programs.
+**Students interested in studying off-campus during their final (8th) semester should consult with the Global Engagement Office.
 These participants must petition the Academic Appeals Board for a waiver of this rule for any program earning transfer credit, NOT including the College’s In The Loop program when the Columbia/Roosevelt/School of the Art Institute of Chicago option for courses is selected.

-Note: Students who do not complete all required forms for off-campus study—including Stage 1 eligibility, Stage 2 application, and the ensuing pre-departure documents—may NOT study abroad on Lake Forest College Approved Program Leave and should not assume transferability of credit from another program.
+Note: Students who do not complete all required forms for off-campus study—including the eligibility application, the program confirmation, and the ensuing pre-departure documents—may NOT study abroad on Lake Forest College Approved Program Leave and should not assume transferability of credit from another program.

 All students must get their courses approved before departing on an off-campus program.
-These must be turned into Off-Campus Programs before the last day of the semester prior to the term abroad.
+These must be turned into the Global Engagement Office before the last day of the semester prior to the term abroad.

 A student’s academic advisor must approve all courses so that they can ensure that a student will stay on track to graduate on-time.
 Advisors may approve courses to count for graduation or general education credit.